 1939 was a remarkable year.
 We first met Frank Sinatra, Dorothy and the Wicked Witch, Rhett Butler, and Batman.
 Ted Williams hit his first home run, and the Boston Bruins beat the Maple Leafs for the Stanley Cup.

 Yes, 1939 was a remarkable year.
 It was the year Maritime Energy began serving the folks of this area with dependable fuel products and a commitment to outstanding service.
-What started as a local family-owned business then, remains a local family business today, now in its third generation.
+What started as a local family-owned business then, remains a local family business today, with over 20 years deep into its third generation.
 Through the years, sports idols, movie stars, and super heroes have changed.
 One thing that has not changed is Maritime Energy’s dedication to its community.

 Service runs in the family

-The leadership of Maritime Energy Company will eventually pass to Susan Ware Page, granddaughter of founder Roland G. Ware and daughter of John Ware, current President and CEO, making this the third generation of Wares to lead this midcoast family-owned business.
-From its humble beginnings in 1939 as a Rockland service station and local heating oil distributor named Maritime Oil Company, the firm has grown to a multifaceted energy, service, and convenience store business serving Knox, Lincoln, and Waldo counties.
+The leadership of Maritime Energy has passed to Susan Ware Page, granddaughter of founder Roland G. Ware and daughter of John Ware, former President, making this the third generation of Wares to lead this midcoast family-owned business.
+From its humble beginnings in 1939 as a Rockland service station and local heating oil distributor named Maritime Oil Company, the firm has grown to a multifaceted energy service business serving Kennebec, Knox, Hancock, Lincoln, and Waldo counties.

 Roland G. Ware, a native of Waterville and a Colby College graduate, came to Rockland to establish this new business after first being employed in the forest products industry in the eastern United States and later in the oil lease business in New Mexico and Oklahoma.
 He next moved to Portland, Maine in 1929 where he worked with a partner in the investment business for ten years prior to coming to the Rockland area in 1939.

-The first location of Maritime Oil was at 532 Main Street, at the corner of Talbot Avenue, in the building now occupied by Verizon Wireless / Coastal Communications.
+The first location of Maritime Oil was at 532 Main Street, at the corner of Talbot Avenue.
 Initially, the company was strictly a retail business operating a service station at the Main Street location selling “New Blue Sunoco” gasoline and related products – and delivering heating oil to Rockland-area homes and businesses.
 The company’s offices were in the basement of the service station.
 At about the same time, Roland Ware’s brother, John, started Pineland Oil Company in Waterville, and together they purchased a transport tanker truck to haul oil and gasoline from Maine terminals to both their companies’ locations in Rockland and Waterville.